Ivanie Blondin: 2022 Winter Olympics

-In January 2022, Blondin was named to her first Olympic team.
-Blondin would go on to win the gold medal as part of the team pursuit event.
-Blondin next competed in the mass start event at the Olympics, comfortably winning her semifinal to go on to the final.
-There, with one lap to go, Blondin made her move while following behind Irene Schouten; over the last turn, Blondin led, but Schouten pushed passed her to edge her out for the gold.
-Blondin happily settled for the silver medal, her second of these games.
-After the race, she spoke with CBC Sports telling them of her preferred event in the mass start that "These races, the mass start, it fires me up.
+In January 2022, Blondin was named to her third Olympic team.
+Blondin won the gold medal as part of the team pursuit event.

+Blondin competed in the mass start event at the Olympics, winning her semifinal to go on to the final.
+In the last lap of the final, Blondin was following behind Irene Schouten; over the last turn, Blondin led, but Schouten pushed passed her to edge her out for the gold.
+Blondin won her second silver medal of these games.
+After the race, she spoke with CBC Sports: "These races, the mass start, it fires me up.
 I'm a little bit of a fighter, and I'm very competitive, so the fact that girls were pushing me and there was a lot of jostling and pushing and shoving around just fires me up and kinda gets me going."

+2025 Word Single Distances Speed Skating Championships

+At the 2025 World Single Distances Speed Skating Championships she won three medals: silver medals in the mass start (her eighth career mass start medal at the world championships) and team sprint events, and bronze in the team pursuit event.

+2026 Winter Olympics

+On February 17, 2026, Blouin won gold in the women's team pursuit event at the 2026 Winter Olympics alongside teammates Valérie Maltais and Isabelle Weidemann with a time of 2:55.80.
+She later won her second medal of the Games with a silver in the mass start.

 Personal life

 Blondin started skating in her backyard at the age of 2.
-She initially was in figure skating, but seeing herself as a tomboy, she was more inclined to speed skating and took that up at age seven instead.
+She initially was in figure skating, but seeing herself as a tomboy, she was more inclined to speed skate and took that up at age seven instead.
 Blondin said she loved the feeling of speed on her skates, which is why she chose the sport over cross-country skiing.
 Born in Ottawa, Ontario, Blondin attended École secondaire catholique Garneau, a catholic French high school; she completed a Veterinary Assistant program at Robertson College online and has a pet parrot named Gizmo and a St. Bernard-Pyrenees cross named Brooks.
 Blondin married Hungarian speed skater Konrád Nagy in 2020.